wintercounter/mhy/docs/built-ins/boot.md

 # boot

-description: This tool with let you start a new codebases in the
+description: This tool will let you initialize codebase from a template.

-## current from a template.

 ## Templates